The Best of Eastern Europe

 - Breakfast

 Hop back on a local train to Krakow.
-Possibly the best known of all Poland's cities, Krakow was the residence of Polish kings from the 11th to the 17th centuries, and its Old Town is a World Heritage-listed site.
-Take part in a leader-led orientation walk with your group, and once you know your whereabouts, you could go and discover one of the biggest – and arguably most beautiful – medieval squares in Central Europe.
-Maybe discover Wawel Royal Castle, which sits atop a hill next to the Vistula River.
-Check out the 13th-century town square of Rynek Glowny and get a glimpse inside St Mary's Basilica which features an extraordinary wood-carved Gothic altarpiece.
-There's also the lovely neo-Gothic St Francis' Basilica, which has some of Poland's best Art Nouveau.
-In Krakow, you will also find the second oldest university in Central Europe.
-Jagiellonian University counts Copernicus and Pope John Paul II among its alumni.
-Tonight is again all yours to do as you please – a good idea is to make your way to the Jewish Quarter for its laidback vibes and good food.
+Possibly the best known of all Poland's cities, Krakow was the residence of Polish kings from the 11th to the 17th centuries, and its Old Town is a UNESCO World Heritage-listed site.
+Join your local leader on an orientation walk around the city, then maybe head to one of the biggest medieval squares in Central Europe.
+You could also visit Wawel Royal Castle, which sits on a hill next to the Vistula River, or check out the 13th-century town square of Rynek Glowny and get a glimpse inside St Mary's Basilica.
+This city is also home to the second oldest university in Central Europe – Jagiellonian University, which boasts Copernicus and Pope John Paul II among its alumni.
+Tonight is again all yours to do as you please – maybe make your way to the Jewish Quarter for laidback vibes and good food.

 - Pension (1 night)